 Which Laser Distance Measure is Right for You?

 Commercial applications usually require larger distance measurements, so a longer range tool makes sense.
+The further a laser distance measure can measure, the more powerful the laser and sensor need to be.

 Make the Call: Consider the longest measurements you need a laser distance measure for.
 Get a model that will extend a little beyond that.